polygoat/TSL/README.md

 ...
 This will read all lines from `runner/all_utterances.txt`, find all occurences of the string `"dateTime"`, take those lines, remove them and save all lines in `runner/cleaned_utterances`.
 The removed lines will be stored in `runner/dateTime_utterances.txt` instead, which is cleared out beforehand.

 ---
+# Prerequisites

+You need Python >= 3 installed to run TSL scripts.

+---
 # Available commands

 ## File operations